Screened Thin-Target Bremsstrahlung with Partially-Ionized High-Z Species: Cross Section Results

 For low atomic numbers, the agreement between the model and experiments is excellent over the entire range of photon energies and emission angles, as shown in the two uppermost plots of Fig.~\ref{fig:Z_theta0}.
 For higher atomic numbers, the model agrees well with experimental measurements of emission in the forward $\leq10^{\circ}$ direction.
 However, as illustrated in the lower right-hand panel of Fig.~\ref{fig:Z_theta0} shows that both the Born-approximation cross sections (Sauter and screened Bethe--Heitler) and the FSM-based RDP cross section fail to reproduce the experimental data accurately for high atomic number and large emission angle.
 This tendency was also noted for tin, although with smaller magnitude.
-The explanation is a combined breakdown of the Born approximation, as the condition \allowdisplaybreaks{ } is no longer satisfied, and of the FSM wave-function validity.\footnote{Note that Furry--Sommerfeld--Maue condition~\eqref{eq:FSM_cond} involves the local angle $\theta_{pr}$ between the electron momentum and its position vector in the Coulomb field, rather than the measured photon emission angle $\theta_0$.
-Although these two quantities are distinct, they are correlated through the recoil momentum $\bar{\bm{q}}=\bar{\bm{p}}_0-\bar{\bm{p}}-\bar{\bm{k}}$ as larger $\bar{q}$ corresponds to smaller effective electron–nucleus separations and therefore to stronger local deflections~\cite{haug2004elementary}.
-The FSM approximation is expected to deteriorate in regions of large $\bar{q}$, which typically occur for large emission angles.} The breakdown of the FSM condition is likely the dominant cause, given that Eq.~\eqref{eq:Born_cond} contains no angular dependence, and the lower-left panel ($Z=79$, $\theta_0 = 10^{\circ}$) does not reveal any obvious failure of the Born-based cross sections (Sauter and screened Bethe--Heitler).
+The explanation is a combined breakdown of the Born approximation, as the condition \allowdisplaybreaks{ } is no longer satisfied, and of the FSM wave-function validity.
+The breakdown of the FSM condition is likely the dominant cause, given that Eq.~\eqref{eq:Born_cond} contains no angular dependence, and the lower-left panel ($Z=79$, $\theta_0 = 10^{\circ}$) does not reveal any obvious failure of the Born-based cross sections (Sauter and screened Bethe--Heitler).